 All drawings considered in this paper satisfy the condition that any pair of edges have at most one point in common.
 This may be either an endpoint or a proper crossing.
 It is well known and easy to see that every drawing of a graph G that minimizes the number of crossings meets this requirement.
-Thus, in the proof of Theorem 3, we can make this assumption without loss of generality.
+Thus, in the proofs of Theorems 2 and 3, we can make this assumption without loss of generality.
 However, it is not so obvious whether the same restriction can be justified in the case of Theorem 1.
-Indeed, in [PT097], the bound $e(G) \leq (k+3)(v(G)-2)$ was proved only for graphs that can be drawn with at most $k \leq 4$ crossings per edge and which satisfy this extra condition.
-Since for the proof of Theorem 3 we need Theorem 1 in its full generality, we have to establish the following simple statement.
+Indeed, in [PTo97], the bound $e(G) \leq (k+3)(v(G)-2)$ was proved only for graphs that can be drawn with at most $k \leq 4$ crossings per edge and which satisfy this extra condition.
+To prove Theorem 1 in its full generality, we have to establish the following simple statement.
+Lemma 1.1.
+Let $k \leq 3$ , and let G be a graph of v vertices that can be drawn in the plane so that each of its edges participates in at most k crossings.